GarbajYT/godot-hitscan-weapons/README.md

 # godot-hitscan-weapons

-Source code for a simple FPS hitscan weapon system in Godot.
+Source code for a simple FPS hitscan weapon system in the Godot game engine.